Fabulously-Optimized/fabulously-optimized/Description/en-US.md

 ### OptiFine parity

-Fabulously Optimized [supports almost all OptiFine features][2], including shaders, connected textures, better grass and zoom.
+Fabulously Optimized [supports almost all OptiFine features][2], including shaders, connected textures and zoom.
+[Get a free cape!][3]

 ### Minor tweaks

-Fabulously Optimized [includes minor tweaks][3] that don't break the vanilla feel, such as increased chat history, windowed full screen mode and bugfixes to most common issues.
+Fabulously Optimized [includes minor tweaks][4] that don't break the vanilla feel, such as increased chat history, windowed full screen mode and bugfixes to most common issues.

 ### Up to date